nvim-tree/nvim-tree.lua/README.md

 ![alt text](.github/screenshot.png?raw=true "file explorer")

 ## TODO
+- Tree creation should be async
+- command to find current file in the directory structure
 - use libuv functions instead of `touch` and `mkdir` in `create_file()` and allow file creation with path like `foo/bar/baz`
 - create highlight function to give the user ability to setup colors themselves
-- cd command to move faster accross the fs if needed
-- quickly find file in the directory structure
-- html docs
+- better default colors